 Cut Roses FAQ

-At this time we do not ship cut roses.
+Currently, we do not offer shipping for cut roses.

-We welcome all customers.
-Please know that we only sell the cut rose.
-We do not offer any other floral services.
+We warmly welcome all customers.
+Please be aware that our focus is exclusively on selling cut roses, and we do not provide any other floral services.

-All cultivars are listed on our website here.
-A few are available only in very low volumes.
+All cultivars are listed on our website, but please note that a few are available in very limited quantities.

-When in season our fruit is available here at our fruit market as well as through numerous markets and stands in Ontario such as:
+When in season, you can find our fruit at our fruit market and various markets and stands across Ontario, including: